FelixFrohnertDB/Response-Pipeline/README.md

 # Disaster Response Pipeline Project

+### Summary:
+This repository constitutes a framework for analyzing messages that were sent during disaster events.
+Using a supervised learning pipeline, messages are categorized so that they can be forwarded to an appropriate disaster relief agency.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.